amazon-braket/amazon-braket-sdk-python/README.md

 print(task.result().measurement_counts)
 ```

-Specify which quantum hardware device to use by specifying its ARN as the value of the `device_arn` argument.
-A list of all available quantum devices and their features can be found in the Amazon Braket [developer guide](https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html).
+To select a quantum hardware device, specify its ARN as the value of the `device_arn` argument.
+A list of available quantum devices and their features can be found in the [Amazon Braket Developer Guide](https://docs.aws.amazon.com/braket/latest/developerguide/braket-devices.html).

 **Important** Tasks may not run immediately on the QPU.
 The QPUs only execute tasks during execution windows.
 To find their execution windows, please refer to the [AWS console](https://console.aws.amazon.com/braket/home) in the "Devices" tab.